Discover more from Agent of Weird: Exploring the Write Fantastic

-Gore and monsters are wonderful, but creating a comic that’s truly scary, creepy or disturbing requires a comic book to be more than merely spectacular or just downright gross.
-It requires the writer to have a great understanding of both comic book technique and human psychology.
+Gore and monsters can be great, but creating a comic that’s truly scary, creepy or disturbing requires the writer deliver something that’s more than just spectacular or downright gross.
+It requires a great understanding of both comic book technique and human psychology.

 We can perhaps measure the techniques employed in horror stories – in any medium – on a scale between what might be termed ‘the Gothic’ and ‘the Ghostly’.
 Stories land somewhere along this scale depending on how overtly its effects are deployed, whether it puts its monsters on display or whether it keeps them lurking in the shadows.